learn-academy-2022-alpha/week-5-assessment-RyanJ2463/interview-questions.md

   Your answer: In my experience blocks in ruby is code passed to methods.

-  Researched answer: Ruby blocks are like JavaScripts anonymous functions.
-Blocks are code that is passed to a method
+  Researched answer: In my experience Blocks in Ruby are created with do and end keywords.
+Block are used to pass your code to a method.